Tricertops/Typed/README.md

 - Types of *all* variables are inferred from context.
 - Methods `-mutableCopy` are redeclared with proper return type.
-- Macro `NSArray(…)` doesnt’t accept mixed types as arguments and returns `NSArray` with proper element type.
+- Macro `NSArray(…)` doesn’t accept mixed types as arguments and returns `NSArray` with proper element type.
 - Macro `foreach () {}` infers type of the variable from the enumerated collection.